-Under the UK Government's Gender Pay Gap regulations, all private or voluntary sector employers in the UK that have 250 or more employees must report their gender pay information.
+Under the UK Government's Gender Pay Gap regulations, all legal entities in the UK that have 250 or more employees must report their gender pay information.
 The regulations are intended to encourage companies to firstly understand if a gender pay gap exists within their organisation and then take informed action.